Pogify/actix-sse-pubsub/README.md

 # Actix-sse-pubsub

-This is derived from the sse in https://github.com/actix/examples which is under the Apache license.
+This is derived from the pubsub in https://github.com/actix/examples which is under the Apache license.

 ## Usage